divelab/DIG/dig/threedgraph/dataset/README.md

 ## ECdataset and FOLDdataset

-For ECdataset and FOLDdatset, please download datasets from [here](https://github.com/phermosilla/IEConv_proteins#download-the-preprocessed-datasets) to a path.
+For ECdataset and FOLDdatset, please download datasets from [here](https://github.com/phermosilla/IEConv_proteins#download-the-preprocessed-datasets) (Protein function and Scope 1.75) to a path.
 The set the parameter `root='path'` to load and process the data.

 Usage example:
 ```python